jorgelbg/jorgelbg.github.io/content/posts/2019/better-url-search-with-elasticsearch.md

 fields in ES that contain partial (or full) URLs.
 For instance in our specific case we store the [query component](https://en.wikipedia.org/wiki/URL#Syntax) of the URL in a field called `query` and the [path component](https://en.wikipedia.org/wiki/URL#Syntax) in a field named `url_path`.
-Sample values for these fields would be like:
+Sample values for these fields could be:

 ```sh
 url_path = "/webservice/search/hotels/43326/rates"